Convenor: David Turkon, Anthropology

 with Matthew Holtmeier, Screen Studies; Andrew Utterson, Screen Studies

-Students are invited to attend and participate
+Students are invited to attend

 This roundtable brings together scholars, curators, distributors, exhibitors, filmmakers, and new media artists whose work exists outside of, and charts geographies beyond, dominant industrial mappings.

 By framing such cinemas as peripheral, this roundtable acknowledges the many industrial and other practices around the globe that centralize images and orient what is seen, heard, and otherwise experienced.